Jadey Duffield: Early life

 Jadey Duffield was born and raised in Kent, United Kingdom where she studied theatre and dance from a very young age.
 Her early training provided an excellent outlet for her enthusiasm and energy, proving also to be a fortunate precursor to the start of her professional acting career.
 At the age of 16, Duffield moved to London to study at the Reynolds Performing Arts School for 3 years.
 Graduating at 19, Duffield started her professional dance and acting career.

 Career

 2009–2013

 Duffield has been acting professionally since 2009, starring in and producing many UK independent films early on.
 Duffield has worked on the set of major productions such as BBC and Channel 4, worldwide TV commercials, music videos, live performances and was the face of the 2011 Nintendo Wii karaoke game We Sing Down Under.

 In 2013, Duffield performed as a dancer for 2013 American action film Fast & Furious 6, starring Vin Diesel, Paul Walker, Dwayne Johnson, Michelle Rodriguez, Jordana Brewster, Tyrese Gibson, Chris "Ludacris" Bridges, Sung Kang, Luke Evans, Gina Carano, Gal Gadot, and John Ortiz.
 In July of the same year, at Shepperton Studios in England, Duffield played the role of Xander in Guardians of the Galaxy, an American superhero film produced by Marvel Studios.
-The ensemble cast included Chris Pratt, Zoe Saldana, Dave Bautista, Vin Diesel, and Bradley Cooper.
+The ensemble cast included Chris Pratt, Zoe Saldaña, Dave Bautista, Vin Diesel, and Bradley Cooper.